 - Banks, financial institutions, and government agencies have strict privacy and security requirements.

 - Digital signage companies and similar businesses who want to resell a hosted solution to their clients.

 Most self-hosted software solutions require a single server for a given number of players or devices.
 Most commonly, server license prices will be based on the number of media player devices that connect to the server.
 This is called “quota-based pricing”.
 However, there are other pricing options, which is why you should ask about licensing terms and pricing before you fully commit.

 What about annual fees?

-On-premise digital signage license costs don’t usually include technical support and maintenance fees.
-These services are usually billed annually but they are essential to the proper functioning of your digital signage network.
-Especially when you run into technical issues or require assistance.
+On-premise digital signage licenses typically do not include technical support and maintenance fees.
+However, these services are essential for the proper functioning of your digital signage network, especially when encountering technical issues or requiring assistance.

 About Navori Labs